-- b.
-A summary decision shall not become final until two business days after reaching agreement. - 3.
-The Judicial Administrator shall determine, without undue delay, whether to offer a summary decision, to file formal charges, or to take no action. - 4.
-The Judicial Administrator shall notify the complainant no more than two business days after the summary decision becomes final or after he or she otherwise decides not to file charges. - 5.
-If the complainant is dissatisfied with the summary decision or with the decision of the Judicial Administrator not to file charges, he or she may petition the Judicial Administrator in writing to show cause for the decision before the University Hearing Board.
-This petition must be received by the Judicial Administrator within three calendar days after the complainant's receipt of the Judicial Administrator's notice of the nonaction or summary action.
+6. If the complainant is dissatisfied with the summary decision or with the decision of the Judicial Administrator not to file charges, he, she, or it may petition the Judicial Administrator in writing to show cause for the decision before the University Hearing Board.
+This petition must be received by the Judicial Administrator within eight business days after the complainant's receipt of the Judicial Administrator's notice of the nonaction or within three business days after the deadline for the accused to revoke the summary action.
 The Judicial Administrator shall promptly forward the petition to a Hearing Board Chair.
 The University Hearing Board shall meet to consider the petition within 21 calendar days of receipt of the petition by the Judicial Administrator.
-That board can: - a. uphold the decision of the Judicial Administrator; - b. order the Judicial Administrator to reopen the investigation; or - c. order the Judicial Administrator to file charges so that the case can be adjudicated by the University Hearing Board.
+That board can:

+- a. uphold the decision of the Judicial Administrator in whole or in part; - b. order the Judicial Administrator to reopen the investigation; or - c. order the Judicial Administrator to file charges so that the case can be adjudicated by the University Hearing Board.